 After showing myself a lot of love in the shops the love continued when wandering towards the Markt Der Engel (= Market of Angels).
 There is not a Christmas market that is more romantic than that one.
 Seriously.
 The lights in the trees make it all so romantic.
 It’s incredible.
 Also it’s not a very big market which to me adds to the magic of the market.
-It gives it a very cosy feel.
-If that is not enough you can get your picture taken with angels that stroll over the market.
-The costumes are beautiful, especially with that very romantic lighting.
+It gives it a very cosy feel and if that is not enough, you can also get your picture taken with angels that stroll over the market.
+The costumes are beautiful, especially in that very romantic lighting.
 Perhaps it’s such a charming market because it is the oldest one in Cologne.

 There was one Christmas market booth that I probably will never forget.
 First let me say it was a booth were children could do all sort of activities.
 I didn’t go in because, well..
-I’m 23.
-So there is a fair chance that I’m over the age limit.
-Either way I enjoy the outside of the booth which had the cutest little train on top of it.
-I sincerely wonder whether it is functional.
-It did look like it.
-I unfortunately didn’t stick around long enough to find out because I was too excited to go to the last Christmas market.
+I’m 23, so there is a fair chance that I’m over the age limit.
+Either way I could still enjoy the outside of the booth which had the cutest little train on top of it.
+I sincerely wonder whether it is functional, it did look like it.
+I, unfortunately, didn’t stick around long enough to find out because I was too excited to go to the last Christmas market.
 The one that I had been told about numerous times.

 Christmas Avenue is a Christmas market like any other.
 You’ll find your gluhwein, hot chocolates and sweets to enjoy yourself.
 However the booths are decorated a bit different.
 They’re bright PINK!
 Pink and beautiful!
 It is Colognes gay and lesbian Christmas market.
 I don’t really see why they need a separate Christmas market but that’s a different topic.
 The market gives you a completely different feeling, well it gave me a completely different feeling.
 The other four were more enchanting and romantic.
 Christmas Avenue got me in a holiday party mood.
 I fully understand why I was told that I would like it very much.